 An arc horn in the arc shield relieves the moving contact of excessive burning.
-The arc which is drawn between the contacts when the contactor opens moves outward under the influence of the magnetic blowout field and transfers from the moving contact to the arc horn.
+The arc which is drawn between the contacts when the contactor opens, moves outward under the influence of the magnetic blowout field and transfers from the moving contact to the arc horn.

-The latter is maintained at the potential of the moving contact by connection to the stop bracket through a blade which projects from the bottom of of the arc shield.
-Electrical contact to the blade is maintained, when the arc shield occupies its lowered, operating position, by a pair of silver alloy faced jaws.
+The latter is maintained at the potential of the moving contact by connection to the stop bracket through a blade which projects from the bottom of the arc shield.
+On the M-810 contactor, electrical contact to the blade is maintained when the arc shield occupies its lowered operating position, by a pair of silver alloy faced jaws.
+This is a bolted connection on the M-810-R and M-910 contactors.

-The moving contact support is hinged on the armature in a nitrided steel knife edge bearing so that the moving contact slides as the armature closes.
-The amount of slide is sufficient to keep the contacts free of oxides and scale, a provision essential to maintaining good contact with copper surfaces
+The moving contact support is hinged on the armature in a hardened steel knife-edged bearing so that the moving contact slides as the armature closes.
+The amount of slide is sufficient to keep the contacts free of oxides and scale, a provision essential to maintaining good contact with copper surfaces.